NPS-SFAN/SFAN_AGOL_Portal_ETL/README.md

 ETL workflow pulling the Locations Manual/Parking information from the PCM Frontend Database and exporting (i.e. ETL) as two Feature Layers to the AGOL/Portal.

+## ETL_Salmonids_Smolts.py
+Methods/Functions to be used for Salmonids Smolts ETL workflow.

 ## ETL_Salmonids_Electro.py
 Methods/Functions to be used for Salmonids Electrofishing ETL workflow.